-Jonathan A. Moore is an associate with Taylor Porter where he practices in a wide array of areas in commercial transactions, banking, bankruptcy, real estate, and commercial litigation.
+Jonathan A. Moore is a Partner with Taylor Porter where he practices in a wide array of areas in commercial transactions, banking, bankruptcy, real estate, and commercial litigation.
 His work includes bank workouts and credit restructuring involving creditor-debtor secured transactions and real estate issues.
 This commercial focus requires him to address various bankruptcy issues and extends to commercial litigation with respect to lender liability claims.
 Jonathan also has represented financial institutions in their capacities as trustees.
 Jonathan’s commercial litigation practice has involved, among other things, a high-profile professional liability matter involving mineral interests and property issues and representing a real estate developer in state court action spanning almost seven years against an out-of-state banking institution regarding lender liability issues.

 Recently, Jonathan was directly involved in structuring a multi-million dollar note sale with a buyer in a complex series of transactions involving a high profile 100-acre traditional neighborhood development in Baton Rouge.
 Currently, Jonathan is working with various clients in a number of matters related to the pending bankruptcy matter and related adversary proceedings concerning the Louisiana Heart Hospital.